elliottwilliams/xinu-xit/README.md

 #### Background

 xit uses [fff][fff], a C microframework for creating "fake functions", which return stubbed values and invoke handlers set at runtime, and keep track of calls made.
 It combines this library with ld wraps: linker options which rewrite all references for a symbol *fn* to *__wrap_fn*.
 This allows function calls within the Xinu source code to be rerouted at link time.

 xit's approach is to create "fakes" of `__wrap_` functions using fff.
 Its makefile discovers all `__wrap_` symbols declared in tests, and automatically passes the proper wrap option to ld.
 Then, calls in Xinu to a function `function_name` get linked to the wrap function `__wrap_function_name`, which in turn stores its metadata in an [fff struct][fake], `__wrap_function_name_fake`.

 One caveat to this approach is that (since wrapping a function involves the linker) a function can only be faked once in the entire codebase.
-Because of this, fakes are centrally declared in `include/test/fake.h`, and defined in `xinu/fake.c`.
+Because of this, fakes are centrally declared in `config/fakes.def.h`.
 The following sections describe how to add and use fakes.

 [fff]: https://github.com/meekrosoft/fff
 [fake]: https://github.com/meekrosoft/fff#hello-fake-world